MOVING OUT AT THE END OF THE FALL 2015 SEMESTER?

 For a list of parking garages and rates, please visit http://barnard.edu/visit/parking.

 A limited number of carts will be available for check-out from the front desk of each residence hall.
-A $20 CASH deposit and a photo ID is required to borrow a cart for one hour (carts returned late will result in a loss of the deposit).
+A photo ID is required to borrow a cart for one hour.

 For information about forwarding the mail from your Altschul box over the summer, visit Mail Services.